LinLihe/SI507Final/README.md

 	  	13) Efficiency;
 	  	14) ID

-  2. repr: Return a string including all informtion built in the constructor.
+  2. `repr`: Return a string including all informtion built in the constructor.

-  3. return_for_database: return a tuple including all information built in the constructor.
+  3. `return_for_database`: return a tuple including all information built in the constructor.

   Note: All data here is game-average except Team's name, Total game, Win game.